wombleton/gitlaw-nz/acts/D/Dairy Industry Restructuring Act 2001.md

     *   (b) if it is unable to verify it, stating that it is unable to do so.

-    (4) If new co-op contravenes subsection (3), it commits an offence and is liable on summary conviction to a fine not exceeding $200,000 and a fine of $10,000 for each day that the offence continues.
+    (4) If new co-op contravenes subsection (3), it commits an offence and is liable on conviction to a fine not exceeding $200,000 and a fine of $10,000 for each day that the offence continues.

     Section 109J: inserted, on 27 July 2012, by [section 7][372] of the Dairy Industry Restructuring Amendment Act 2012 (2012 No 51).

+    Section 109J(4): amended, on 4 October 2013, by [regulation 3(1)][373] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 ##### 109K When sections 109L to 109N apply